RedisLabs/redislabs-docs/content/platforms/pks/_index.md

     kubectl get storageclasses
     ```

-    Since PKS does not automatically provision storage classes, and if you, or the cluster administrator, did not provision storage classes then the response will be:
+    Since PKS does not automatically provision storage classes, and if you or the cluster administrator did not provision storage classes then the response is:

     ```src
     No resources found.